-A Councillor or member of council staff must not, for themselves or others, seek, request or solicit gifts.
+A Councillor and members of Council staff must not, for themselves or others, seek, request, or solicit gifts.
 All gift offers, whether accepted or not, must be declared.
 Bribes and inducements must be reported to the Independent Board-based Anti-corruption Commission.